 A proposed rule change filed under Rule 19b-4(f)(6) normally does not become operative prior to 30 days after the date of filing.
 Rule 19b-4(f)(6)(iii), however, permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
-The Exchange respectfully requests that the Commission waive the 30-day operative delay contained in Rule 19b-4(f)(6)(iii) so that the Exchange may amend its rules in a timely manner before the current MWCB pilot period expires on October 18, 2019.
-Waiver of the operative delay is consistent with the protection of investors and the public interest because it seeks to extend the protections provided by this pilot without any changes while the Exchange, in conjunction with the other SROs, consider and develop rules and procedures that would allow for the periodic testing of the performance of the MWCB mechanism, as well as enhancements to the MWCB processes.
+The Exchange respectfully requests that the Commission waive the 30-day operative delay contained in Rule 19b-4(f)(6)(iii) so that the Exchange may amend its rules in a timely manner before the current MWCB pilot period expires on October 18, 2020.
+Waiver of the operative delay is consistent with the protection of investors and the public interest because it seeks to extend the protections provided by this pilot without any changes while the Exchange and other SROs study the design and operation of the MWCB mechanism and the LULD Plan during the period of volatility in the Spring of 2020.

-&lt;sup>12 17 CFR 240.19b-4(f)(6)(iii).
+15 17 CFR 240.19b-4(f)(6)(iii).